MarkoSterbentz/MarkoSterbentz.github.io/content/_index.md

       title: 'News'
       subtitle: ''
       text: |-
-        - **September 2024:** Our paper [Satyrn: A Platform for Analytics Augmented Generation](https://arxiv.org/abs/2406.12069) was just accepted to [EMNLP 2024](https://2024.emnlp.org/).
+        - **September 2024:** Our paper <a href="https://arxiv.org/abs/2406.12069">Satyrn: A Platform for Analytics Augmented Generation</a> was just accepted to <a href="https://2024.emnlp.org/">EMNLP 2024</a>.
 See you in Miami!
-        - **June 2024**: I partcipated in the CASMI workshop "AI Safety: A Domain-Focused Approach to Anticipating Harm".
-[Read the full report](https://casmi.northwestern.edu/documents/ai-safety-a-domain-focused-approach-to-anticipating-harm.pdf).
+        - **June 2024**: I partcipated in the CASMI workshop "AI Safety: A Domain-Focused Approach to Anticipating Harm." <a href="https://casmi.northwestern.edu/documents/ai-safety-a-domain-focused-approach-to-anticipating-harm.pdf">Read the full report</a>.
-        - **July 2023**: I participated in the CASMI workshop on "[Sociotechnical Approaches to Measurement and Validation for Safety in AI](https://casmi.northwestern.edu/news/articles/2023/measuring-safety-in-artificial-intelligence-positionality-matters.html)"
+        - **July 2023**: I participated in the CASMI workshop on "<a href="https://casmi.northwestern.edu/news/articles/2023/measuring-safety-in-artificial-intelligence-positionality-matters.html">Sociotechnical Approaches to Measurement and Validation for Safety in AI</a>."
-        - **June 2023**: Attended [FAccT 2023](https://facctconference.org/2023/)!
-Here's an [article which includes some of my and my colleagues' thoughts](https://casmi.northwestern.edu/news/articles/2023/ai-ethics-debate-at-chicago-conference,-precursor-to-casmis-next-workshop.html).
+        - **June 2023**: Attended <a href="https://facctconference.org/2023/">FAccT 2023</a>!
+Here's an <a href="https://casmi.northwestern.edu/news/articles/2023/ai-ethics-debate-at-chicago-conference,-precursor-to-casmis-next-workshop.html">article which includes some of my and my colleagues' thoughts</a>.
-        - **June 2023**: Cameron Barrie and I gave a demonstration of our research at the "Exploring Opportunities at the Intersection of Healthcare and AI" event.
-[Read more here](https://ai.northwestern.edu/news-events/articles/2023/using-ai-chatgpt-to-augment-the-future-of-healthcare.html)!
+        - **June 2023**: Cameron Barrie and I gave a demonstration of our research at the "Exploring Opportunities at the Intersection of Healthcare and AI" event. <a href="https://ai.northwestern.edu/news-events/articles/2023/using-ai-chatgpt-to-augment-the-future-of-healthcare.html">Read more here</a>!
     design:
       columns: '1'
   # - block: collection